Awish-Senpai/ForgottenKeep/README.md

 • Changed the Emoji viewer tray to look more good.
 • Changed the Emoji in the Emoji viewer tray to look big instead of looking small.
 • Changed the color of some minor things.
+• Made the `Quick Selector` transparent and blurred.
+• Made the settings menu transparent and blurred.

 ### Note [To apply the changes, you have to gitpull again.]
 How?
 Locate your powercord theme folder in command prompt by `cd powercord/src/Powercord/themes`.